 and Bandmaster Joe Phillips, was recruited in 1973.

 Known as "The Naval Academy's First Lady of Song," she had a highly successful 20-year career with the band.

 A staff of arrangers and copyists labored endlessly to provide new arrangements, making the programs about 85% original, and vocalists were featured to hold audience interest.
 This concept increased the Band's popularity and resulted in overflow crowds and the expansion of the band's concert schedule to include open-air concerts at the North Severn Naval Station during the summer, and the need to perform their indoor concerts twice weekly.

 In January of 1974, the band's strength was officially cut from 88 musicians to 64, a move that coincided with many economizing measures in the Navy.
 Navy Music was reconfigured at this time, eliminating Unit bands and creating larger regional bands.
-In June of 1974, E-6 became entry level for all new members of the Naval Academy Band, School of Music and US Navy Band to provide equity with members of the Special Bands in the other services.
+In June of 1974, the rank of E-6 (Musician 1st Class) became entry level for all new members of the Naval Academy Band, School of Music and US Navy Band to provide equity with members of the Special Bands in the other services.

 There was a new push on touring in support of the "all volunteer force," and all of Navy Music was put at the disposal of the Navy Recruiting Command.
 The bulk of the Naval Academy Band's touring was done by the rock band "Tidal Wave."

 Larry Shirk, Steve Enlow, Bob Simmons, Bob Rumbley,